Temporal Counterfactual Explanations of Behaviour Tree Decisions: Related Work

 \section{Related Work}

-There is a wide variety of approaches that automatically generate explanations for robots.
-For example, \cite{gavriilidis2023surrogate} learn interpretable surrogate models such as decision trees that approximate a robot's behaviour. \cite{cruz2023explainable} instead explain a robot's learned policy in terms of task success probability, while \cite{gebelli2025personalised} and \cite{frering2025integrating} generate explanations using large language models (LLMs). \cite{angelopoulos2025behind} incorporate user preferences in a reinforcement learning policy, and generate explanations when these preferences are violated.
+The problem of automatically generating explanations for robots has seen some attention, adopting a wide variety of approaches from the field of explainable artificial intelligence.
+Some methods, such as that of \cite{gavriilidis2023surrogate}, learn interpretable surrogate models such as decision trees that approximate a robot's behaviour.
+Other methods leverage reinforcement learning, such as \cite{cruz2023explainable}, who explain a robot's learned policy in terms of task success probability, \cite{angelopoulos2025behind}, who incorporate user preferences in a reinforcement learning policy, and generate explanations when these preferences are violated.
+In this work, we focus specifically on counterfactual explanations, which identify important factors for a decision by perturbing an input in order to determine what changes would result in different decisions \citep{guidotti2022counterfactual}.
+Counterfactual reasoning has been argued to be an essential component of answering ``why'' questions whose answers leverage the causal reasons for a given decision or event \citep{miller2019explanation,pearl2018book}.\looseness=-1

-In this work, we focus specifically on counterfactual explanations, which identify important factors for a decision by perturbing an input in order to determine what changes would result in different decisions \citep{guidotti2022counterfactual}, whose use has been extensively argued for in explaining ``why'' \citep{miller2019explanation,pearl2018book}.
-Counterfactual methods are related to perturbation-based approaches, although the focus is typically on finding minimal changes and root causes, rather than on finding important features \citep{gomez2025towards}.
-Counterfactual explanations have seen some application in robotics domains.
-For example, \cite{gjaerum2023real} learn model trees as surrogates for a robot's decision-making and use them to generate counterfactual explanations.
-Some approaches leverage causal models to generate counterfactuals.
-For example, \cite{diehl2022did} learn a causal Bayesian network in simulation and then perform a breadth first search over the model to find valid counterfactuals, while \cite{love2024would} construct a simple causal graph modelling a human-robot interaction (HRI) scenario and generate sets of explanations by systematically intervening on nodes in the graph.\looseness=-1